0xAliHn/kotlin-for-android-developers/what_do_we_get_through_kotlin.md

 # What do we get through Kotlin?

-Not in-depth Kotlin language (we will learn in the next chapter), there are some interesting features in Java:
+Without diving too deep in Kotlin language (we’ll learn everything about it throughout this book), these are some interesting features we miss in Java:

-## easy to show
+## Expresiveness

-With Kotlin, it is easier to avoid the template code because most of the typical cases are implemented in the default override in the language.
-For example, in Java, if we want a typical data class, we need to write (at least generate) the code:
+With Kotlin, it’s much easier to avoid boilerplate because most common situations are covered by default in the language.
+For instance, in Java, if we want to create a data class, we’ll need to write (or at least generate) this code:
 ```java
 public class Artist {
     private long id;